Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 chimney swifts in flight

-Why you should make your chimney available to Chimney Swifts
+Why you should make your chimney available for Chimney Swifts

 A chimney swift is a bird, an aerial insectivore that consumes more than 1000 insects per day.
 It roosts in brick-laid chimneys.
-It's not a dusty child from a Charles ...
+It is not a dusty child from a ...

-How to stop killing birds with your windows – bird crash prevention!
+How to stop killing birds with windows – bird crash prevention for all!

 Window crashes, also known as bird strikes, kill millions of birds with *every* migration.
-You might not think it happens to you, but it does.
-And we can stop it ...
+You might not think it happens to your windows, but it does, and you're not there ...

 Garden certification from Espace pour la vie

 Hello, fellow wildlife gardener!
-Last year, I certified Big City Little Homestead's garden as Wildlife-Friendly with the Canadian Wildlife Federation (you can too, and I'll help!).
-Here's the certificate I received: The ...
+Last year, I certified Big City Little Homestead's garden as Wildlife-Friendly with the Canadian Wildlife Federation.
+The certificate I received is the feature image, above, and I ...

 How to give wildlife fresh, unfrozen water in winter